qafny/quantumTesting/README.md

 ]
 ```

-The file should be a list fo dictionaries.
+The file should be a list of dictionaries.
 Each dictionary represents an instance of input. `n` is the number of input qubits to the circuit.
 Hence, each dictionary is expected to contain `n` key-value pairs representing initial qubit id-qubit value pairs.

 ### Expected Output Generation